lmcj-xyz/metapdf/README.rst

 Extra features
 --------------

+3. Listen to directory changes to trigger the program.
-3. Implement some bibliographic classification system, most likely **Universal Decimal Classification**.
+4. Implement some bibliographic classification system, most likely **Universal Decimal Classification**.
-   3.1.
+   4.1.
 Must be some of list and dropdown buttons that offer you the options to select the classificationof the text
-4. Use the DOI to retrieve metadata (worth?)
+5. Use the DOI to retrieve metadata (worth?)